rali-udem/jsRealB/README.md

 ## Directories
 * [`Architecture`](Architecture/):
-    * `README.md` : Description of the architecture of the system; the second section goes into details of the organization of the source files and describes the main methods.
+    * `README.md` : Description of the organization of the source files and describes the main methods.

 * [`data`](data/):  lexicographic information that is bundled with the `dist/jsRealB.js`
     * `lexicon-en.json` : a *comprehensive* English lexicon (33926 entries) in JSON format
     * `lexicon-fr.json` : a *comprehensive* French lexicon (52512 entries) in JSON format
+    * `LICENSE.txt` : Creative Commons license
     * `rule-en.js` : English conjugation and declension tables
     * `rule-fr.js` : French conjugation and declension tables